graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

     schema for more stable diffing.
   - `graphqlRoute`: The endpoint the GraphQL executer will listen on.
 Defaults to `/graphql`.
+  - `eventStreamRoute`: The endpoint the watch-mode EventStream will be mounted on (only appropriate when watchPg is specified).
+Defaults to `${graphqlRoute}/stream`.
+  - `externalGraphqlRoute`: The URL to the GraphQL endpoint for embedding into the GraphiQL client.
+We attempt to infer this (for many servers it is the same as `graphqlRoute`), but you may need to specify it manually if you mount PostGraphile behind a URL-rewriting proxy, or mount PostGraphile on a subpath in certain Node.js servers.
+  - `externalEventStreamRoute`: As with `externalGraphqlRoute`, but for `eventStreamRoute` rather than `graphqlRoute`.
+This is also used for the `X-GraphQL-Event-Stream` header.
   - `graphiqlRoute`: The endpoint the GraphiQL query interface will listen on (**NOTE:** GraphiQL will not be enabled unless the `graphiql` option is set to `true`).
 Defaults to `/graphiql`.
-  - `externalUrlBase`: If you are using watch mode, or have enabled GraphiQL, and you either mount PostGraphile under a path, or use PostGraphile behind some kind of proxy that puts PostGraphile under a subpath (or both!) then you must specify this setting so that PostGraphile can figure out it's external URL. (e.g. if you do `app.use('/path/to', postgraphile(...))`), which is not officially supported, then you should pass `externalUrlBase: '/path/to'`.)
+  - `externalUrlBase`: DEPRECATED - use `externalGraphqlRoute` and `externalEventStreamRoute` instead.
+If you are using watch mode, or have enabled GraphiQL, and you either mount PostGraphile under a path, or use PostGraphile behind some kind of proxy that puts PostGraphile under a subpath (or both!) then you must specify this setting so that PostGraphile can figure out it's external URL. (e.g. if you do `app.use('/path/to', postgraphile(...))`), which is not officially supported, then you should pass `externalUrlBase: '/path/to'`.)
 This setting should never end in a slash (`/`).
 To specify that the external URL is the expected one, either omit this setting or set it to the empty string `''`.
   - `graphiql`: Set this to `true` to enable the GraphiQL interface.
+  - `graphiqlCredentials`: Set this to change the way GraphiQL handles credentials.
+By default this is set to `same-origin`.
   - `enhanceGraphiql`: Set this to `true` to add some enhancements to GraphiQL;
     intended for development usage only (automatically enables with `subscriptions` and `live`).